tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ### Lesson 5 Wed 6/11/25  APIs and JSON

+We start off with an introduction to using Git/Github for personal projects.

 We continue our discussion of useEffect but with a more real API giving the weather and accessing complex json objects:
 [https://api.weather.gov/points/42.3,-71.1](https://api.weather.gov/points/42.3,-71.1)